-Leading to a sharp rise in the growth of the organic textile manufacturing are a number of factors like more and more awareness and resources in terms of knowledge.
+Leading to a sharp rise in the growth of organic textile manufacturing are a number of factors like more and more awareness and resources in terms of knowledge.
 Cotton plays an important role in the Indian economy as the country’s textile industry is predominantly cotton-based.
-And India ranks number one as the top manufacturer of organic textile across the globe.
+And India ranks number one as the top manufacturer of organic textiles across the globe.

 With the increased dialogue on sustainability and its importance, many youngsters are scouting for sustainable solutions to bring a much needed positive change and are starting their own line of recycled/up cycled goods.